-Another important factor for the design of the experiment concerns the definition of the significance level to be used for the statistical analysis.
-For the experiments performed in this work we used a confidence interval of 95%, which translates to α = 0.05 where α is the maximum probability of rejecting a true null hypothesis.
+Another important factor for the design of the experiment concerns the definition of the significance level to be used during statistical analysis.
+For the experiments performed in this work we used a confidence interval of 95%, which translates to α = 0.05 where α is the maximum probability of incorrect rejecting the null hypothesis (Type I error).

 Experiment Execution

-The test was applied to an undergrad class composed of 28 volunteers.
-The results obtained are described by Table 1 and Table 2, where M represents the mean and SD the standard deviation.
-All questions have the same weight and values varying from 0 to 1, depending on the answer provided, and duration values expressed in minutes.
-However, this data was not used for the experiment or the statistical analysis due to the changes made after the test.
+The pilot was applied to an undergraduate class composed of 28 volunteers.
+The obtained results are described in Table 1 and Table 2, where M represents the mean and SD the standard deviation.
+All questions have the same weight and the values vary from 0 to 1, depending on the answer provided.
+The duration values expressed in minutes.
+However, this data was not used for the experiment or the statistical analysis due to the changes made after the pilot.

-Table 1: Test Provenance Group Results
+Table 1: Pilot Provenance Group Results